 The Institute for Laboratory Animal Management (ILAM) is an AALAS educational program developed to provide instruction in management concepts that is applicable to the laboratory animal science industry and to enhance communication, team building, and networking among colleagues with mutual interests.

 ILAM is held at a facility in Memphis that is specifically designed for educational programs, meetings, and conferences.
-It will take place the first or second weekend in May.
+The program will be held the first or second weekend in May.
 The 2017 program is scheduled April 30-May 4, 2017.
 Regular meals are provided buffet style to enhance networking with classmates and support the total immersion concept of the program.

 Directors, managers, and supervisors of laboratory animal facilities have seen their roles grow more and more complex over the years, and they have found themselves in a unique profession.
 People in management positions must be able to interpret the social, political, and economic environments in which they operate and use administrative and technical skills to maintain and improve their animal care and use programs.
 The vast majority of persons in these positions were trained in biologic and veterinary sciences and must find additional training in management skills to fulfill their administrative roles.